Eliot-Roxbergh/notes_pinephone/README.md

 For me it worked with SMS, MMS, calls with minor configuration.
 (MMS only works with carriers who has same the data APN and MMS APN).

 Battery time is good in suspend mode, and can take calls.
+In general it seems to accept calls, wake from suspend.
+Downside is somewhat bad 2G and 4G call quality when it comes to sound.

 It is nice with hardware switches if one wishes to turn off mic, back or front camera, etc.